mathewtroy/pcc-pro/README.md

 For Manual mode, enter the letter **'M'**.<br>
 For Automatic mode, enter the letter **'A'**.<br>
 For Multithreading mode, enter the letter **'T'**.<br>
-[Follow the prompts to select a file and search for a pattern]

 **In Manual mode,** you will be asked to enter the pattern you want to search for.<br>